Is Bleeding or Spotting During Ovulation Normal?

 Most women don’t experience ovulation bleeding.
 Those who do can prevent bleeding by preventing ovulation through the use of hormonal contraceptives, which control hormone levels and stop the release of an egg.
 Women who are trying to conceive should not take steps to prevent ovulation or any associated spotting.

 Tidewater Physicians for Women can help you understand all aspects of menstruating through compassionate women’s health services.
 Whether you’re ready to start a family, trying to better understand your cycle, or looking for relief from the symptoms of menopause, our team is here to help.
-Services available at Tidewater Physicians for Women include:

-• Women’s Health Services, including vaccinations, health screenings, cancer screenings, sex education, menopause treatment, preconception counseling, nutrition screening, and weight control information
+• Women’s health services, including vaccinations, health screenings, cancer screenings, sex education, menopause treatment, preconception counseling, nutrition screening, and weight control information

-• Gynecology Services, including birth control, adolescent gynecology, annual preventative care, diagnosis and treatment of gynecological infections and disorders, surgery, and treatment for menopause
+• Gynecology services, including birth control, adolescent gynecology, annual preventative care, diagnosis and treatment of gynecological infections and disorders, surgery, and treatment for menopause

-• Obstetrics Services, including comprehensive care before, during, and after pregnancy including ultrasound examinations and fertility services
+• Obstetrics services, including comprehensive care before, during, and after pregnancy including ultrasound examinations and fertility services

-Even women who do not have concerns about their reproductive health need regular, preventative care.
-Call our office today at (757) 461-3890 to schedule an appointment in the Norfolk and Virginia Beach areas.
+Even women who do not have concerns about their reproductive health need regular preventative care.
+Call our office today at 757-461-3890 to schedule an appointment in the Norfolk and Virginia Beach areas.

 Tidewater Physicians For Women